Starting to Wean

 How to Start Weaning

-Second Meal: After about 3 days and if you feel your baby has taken well to the first few tastes move onto the second meal.
-The second meal is the breakfast and again should only be a taste in a 4-6 Month Weaning Pot.
+After about 3 days, and if you feel your baby has taken well to the first few tastes, move onto adding in a second daily meal.
+This will be a breakfast meal and again should only be a taste in a 4-6 Month Weaning Pot.
+The texture should still be runny but you can also introduce ripe fruit purées.

 Tips for Weaning